irinatu17/Holiday-Planner/README.md

 v.
 Get the pop-up window displayed in the centre of the screen, that shows that the enquiry was successfully submitted.

-All the links in the footer as well as the links to external websites in the info windows in the “Map” section will open in a new tab using 'target="_blank".
+All the links in the footer as well as the links to external websites in the info windows in the “Map” section will open in a new tab using `target="_blank"`.
 All links have been manually tested to ensure that they are pointing to the correct destination.

+### Compatibility and Responsiveness
-This site was tested across multiple browsers (Chrome, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 5, 6, 8, Samsung Galaxy, Sony Xperia), tablets(iPad) and laptops (with HiDPI and MDPI and touch screens), as well as on Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
+This website had been being tested during the development across **multiple browsers** (Chrome, Safary, Opera, FireFox, Internet Explorer) and on **multiple devices**: mobile (iPhone 5, 6, 8, Samsung Galaxy, Sony Xperia), tablets(iPad, iPadPro) and laptops (with HiDPI and MDPI and touch screens), as well as on extra-large screen(1980 x 1080).
+As well as on **Google Chrome's developer tools** to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
+I also used [Am I Responsive](http://ami.responsivedesign.is/) online tool for checking responsiveness on different devices.
+Plenty of changes were made and necessary media queries added to make the website fully responsive.

-### Validation ·
+### Validation
 - HTML was validated using [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)
 - CSS was validated using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - JS was validated using [JSHint](https://jshint.com/)

 As well as the testing described, I asked my friends and family to have a look and check out the website on their devices and send me some feedback.
 The interesting issue that I got at that stage was that some people wanted to enter the country, not the city, and this confused users.
-In order to fix this issue and enhance UX, I changed the placeholder for the search box, asking the user to enter the city to begin using the map.
+In order to fix this issue and enhance UX, I changed the placeholder for the search box, asking the user to enter a city to begin using the map.
 Another issue found at this point was when the user clicks at the “Read more” button under one of the packages, and all three paragraphs of the row appeared, despite the text of the other two was hidden.
 To fix this issue and to improve UX, the Bootstrap’s “card-desk” class was removed and all the three cards in a line were placed in the different columns.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>